How to Become a Kindergarten Teacher

 There are several career paths open for kindergarten teachers - read on to discover more information about this field.

-Kindergarten teachers often teach in elementary schools.
-The decision to teach in a public, private, or charter elementary school is up to the teaching candidate.
+Kindergarten teachers work in elementary schools, but the decision to teach in a public, private or charter elementary school is up to the teaching candidate.

 Public schools are supported by state and federal funds.
 They are free of charge and are governed by the U.S. Department of Education as well as the state's board of education and the local school district.
 With public schools, the local school district controls the curriculum (textbooks, etc.).
 Teachers who work in public schools will have students from diverse ethnic and socioeconomic backgrounds.
 If you would like to teach kindergarten in a public school, you should apply directly to the district.